vladmandic/human/README.md

 ### NodeJS Demos

+*NodeJS demos may require extra dependencies which are used to decode inputs*
+*See header of each demo to see its dependencies as they are not automatically installed with `Human`*

 - **Main** [[*Details*]](https://github.com/vladmandic/human/tree/main/demo/nodejs): Process images from files, folders or URLs using native methods
 - **Canvas** [[*Details*]](https://github.com/vladmandic/human/tree/main/demo/nodejs): Process image from file or URL and draw results to a new image file using `node-canvas`
 - **Video** [[*Details*]](https://github.com/vladmandic/human/tree/main/demo/nodejs): Processing of video input using `ffmpeg`